appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 If you give create permission to the workspace, it gives access to create datasources in the respective workspace.

 :::info
 Giving `Create` permission to a workspace has a cascading effect, i.e, it gives create, edit, view, delete permission to all the datasources in the workspace.
 :::

 :::note
 You can't create queries for a datasource by giving create access for the datasources in the workspace.
-To create new queries, check the create permissions under Apps and resources
+To create new queries, check the create permissions under [App resources](#app-resources-permissions)
 :::

 ##### Datasource